Fitting finale: Dodgers win title, lose Turner to COVID-19

 The end of a frustrating championship drought for LA — and perhaps just the start for Betts and the Dodgers, whose seventh World Series title was their sixth since leaving Brooklyn to the West Coast in 1958.

+“I had a crazy feeling that came to fruition,” Roberts said.
+“It’s just a special group of players, organization, all that we’ve kind of overcome.”

-Betts bolted from third for the go-ahead run on World Series MVP Corey Seager's infield grounder, then led off the eighth with a punctuating homer.
+Betts bolted from third for the go-ahead run on Seager's infield grounder in the sixth, even with the infield playing in, then had a punctuating homer leading off the eighth.

-“I just came to be a part of it.
-I’m just happy I could contribute," Betts said
+“It was absolutely phenomenal.
+This team was incredible,” said Seager, also the NLCS MVP who set franchise records with his eight homers and 20 RBIs this postseason.
+“We were ready to go as soon as the bell was called.
+Once it did, we kept rolling.”

 The Dodgers had played 5,014 regular season games and were in their 114th postseason game since Orel Hershiser struck out Oakland’s Tony Phillips for the final out of the World Series in 1988, the same year Kershaw — the three-time NL Cy Young Award winner who won Games 1 and 5 of this Series — was born in nearby Dallas.